VazkiiMods/Patchouli/docs/patchouli-basics/getting-started.md

 }
 ```

+You'll need to edit the "category" key in the test entry.
+If you are a modder, "yourbooknamespace:test_category" should be replaced with the namespace for your mod (with test_category tacked on, of course).
+If you're just making a modpack, it should be replaced with "patchouli:test_category"

 Save your files, then return ingame and open your book.
 Shift-click the pencil in the
 bottom-left corner.
 When you do so, it will reload the book contents, and you should see
 the category and entry you just defined appear.